UHaider/gnss_sdr_gui/README.md

 ### Video

 Please click the link below to watch a video showing the working of the developed GUI.
 The video also shows how to generate the example configuration file for the online tutorial “My first position fix”.
-The output of GNSS-SDR with the generated configuration file is also sown.
+The output of GNSS-SDR with the generated configuration file is also shown.

 [Video](https://streamable.com/casws)